par12005/TPPSc/README.md

 5. The Study Location Field is a dropdown menu with 4 options (Lattitude Longitude (WGS 84), Lat/Long (NAD 83), Lat/Long (ETRS 89), and Custom Location).
 The Study Location is not location of the trees but instead the general location of the study.
     Once an option is selected, a textfield appears with either coordinates (for all of the lat/long options) or Custom Location (for custom location).
 6. The Tree Accession File is a file upload field for one to upload an excel file with columns of tree ID's and their location.

+# Currently Working On
+Currently Working on File Column options, and how the data is being stored in the Drupal Database